UK Film Studies Degrees

 Where can I study Film in the UK?

-To learn more about the best Film Studies courses in the UK, find details on the top ten ranking Media & Film universities in the Guardian University Guide 2017 below:
+To learn more about the best Film Studies courses in the UK, find details on the top ten ranking Media and Film Studies universities in the Guardian University Guide 2021 below:

 - University of Warwick